 Siamese Cat vs. Persian Cat: Get to Know the Right Cat for You

-Siamese cats are typically more active than other breeds and need plenty of exercises, so they may not be the best choice if you’re short on time.
+Siamese cats are typically more active than other breeds and need plenty of exercise, so they may not be the best choice if you’re short on time.
 On the other hand, Persian cats are loyal and gentle animals that make good family pets.
 These cats are often considered one of the most intelligent cat breeds and are known for being good with children.

 Differences Between Siamese and Persian Cats